ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 EDNOTE: JPF I do not understand this sub-section

-If an envdid request attribute contains a value, this means that the Presenter is requesting that only keys belogning to the given environment be included in the returned attestation.
+If an envdid request attribute contains a value, this means that the Presenter is requesting that only keys belonging to the given environment be included in the returned evidence.

 ### envdesc